aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 But there is the potential to improve it: by managing the deictic dictionary, which could be "adjusted/biased" at any time to point to entities with specific qualities, maybe this could help to make the language more context sensitive.
 For example "it does jump" would increment the "timestamp" of jumping entities (based on the applicability of the verb "jump") causing the pronoun "it" to point to one of them (cats can jump, fish usually can't).

-\title{Cataphora and full Deixis?}
+=== Cataphora and full Deixis?

-\title{Maybe Implementable on time}
+=== Maybe Implementable on time

 Temporarily ignore: synthetic derivations, ordinals (first, second etc...), defaults (maybe as synthetic clauses, beware default creation loops), number restriction, mutex concepts, equation solver, noun-phrase complements, adjectives.
 You can use KB.dd for expression transformation history.

-\title{Metaphysics}
+// = Metaphysics

-- At the most basic level there is: the Graph, the derivations and the DD.
+// - At the most basic level there is: the Graph, the derivations and the DD.
 The Graph is the "interface" through which Deixiscript communicates with the outer world, including JS, which only uderstands has-as properties.

-world model as the interface to the outer world
+// world model as the interface to the outer world

-\title{Deixis}
+// = Deixis

-- Implicit references work as if any entity got the current timestamp whenever it was mentioned.
-When function ask() is called from findAll() the deictic dict is NOT updated, because the results from ask() are ignored.
+// - Implicit references work as if any entity got the current timestamp whenever

-\title{Syntactic Compression}
+//   it was mentioned.
+When function ask() is called from findAll() the deictic
+//   dict is NOT updated, because the results from ask() are ignored.

+// = Syntactic Compression